Korean Englishman

 Korean Englishman is a YouTube channel created by internet personality duo Josh Carrott and Ollie Kendal.
-It features videos in Korean and English centring around South Korean culture and food.
+It features videos in Korean and English centering around South Korean culture and food.

 Cast

 Joshua Carrott

 Joshua 'Josh' Daryl Carrott was born on 14 May 1989 in Brighton, England, to Daryl and Maureen Carrott.
 His father was a firefighter, and his mother was a police officer.
 His paternal grandmother was ethnically Chinese.
 Aged 12, his family moved from England to Qingdao, China.
 Carrott was first exposed to Korean culture through South Korean expatriate students at the International School of Qingdao.
 He then returned to England for university, majoring in Korean language studies at SOAS, University of London.
 He also studied a year abroad at Korea University.
 He is married to Gabriela Kook, an Argentine-born South Korean chef.
 They welcomed daughter Julie in August 2024.

 Oliver Kendal

-Oliver 'Ollie' Kendal is Carrott's best friend and business partner, whom he met while attending SOAS in London.
+Oliver 'Ollie' Kendal was born in November 16, 1987.
 His father Henry was the vicar of St Barnabas Church, North Finchley.
+He and Carrott met while attending SOAS in London.
 He has a background in video production, as well as photography and graphic design.
 In 2013, he was pursuing a master's degree in biblical studies.
 In November of that year, he and Carrott incorporated the private limited company Kendal & Carrott in the United Kingdom.
-Ollie is married to Lizzie Kendal and has a daughter named Juno.
+Ollie is married to Lizzie Kendal and had a daughter in 2018 named Juno.
 On 24 June 2022, Ollie won Best Friends Cooking Battle (ft.
 Celebrity Chef), with Josh finishing in second place.